catwell/cw-web/separateconcerns/blog/articles/2021-10-31-blog-posts-founders.md

 ## My own posts

-Let's get started by mentioning two posts from this blog which transcribe the opinions of two influential people, which I share (on those topics).
+Let's get started by mentioning posts from this blog which transcribe the opinions of two influential people, which I share (on those topics).

 - [Werner Vogels on Skills](https://blog.separateconcerns.com/2013-03-24-vogels-skills.html), where the CTO of Amazon.com describes the qualities he is looking for in leaders at Amazon, in particular Ownership and the willingness to get their hands dirty doing operations.